BIATeam/BIADocs/docs/30-DeveloperGuide/30-Front/10-Begining.md

 Warning in **src\environments\environment.ts** the apiUrl could be : 'http://localhost/[ProjectName]/**WebApi**/api' or 'http://localhost/[ProjectName]/api' it depend how you have configure the backend api in IIS (or properties of the Visual studio project)
 And serverLoggingUrl: 'http://localhost/JobMonitor/**WebApi**/api/logs' or http://localhost/JobMonitor/api/logs'

+## Start the project
+* npm install : this command install the package
+* npm run start : this command run the project with environement variable corresponding to a back running with IIS Express
+* npm run start4iis : this command run the project with environement variable corresponding to a back running with IIS

+## Before commit
+before committing your changes, run the following commands:
+* ng lint: You must have the following message: "All files pass linting".
+* ng build --aot: You must not get an error message.

 ## File not to be modified
 Some files are part of the Framework and should not be modified.